fredemmott/HTCC/docs/settings.md

 DWORD, number of milliseconds to wait before speeding up the scroll wheel.

-## PointCtrlFCUClicks

-DWORD 0 (disabled) or 1 (enabled): use PointCtrl FCU button clicks to click or scroll

 ## PointCtrlProjectionDistance

 String (SZ) containing a distance in meters to project virtual hands when using a PointCtrl.
 For example, `0.6` for 60cm.